tfunk1030/setupcomparereplit/replit.md

 ### File Processing

 **Multer**: Multipart form data handling for file uploads, configured with memory storage.

+**Cheerio**: Fast, flexible HTML parsing library used to extract setup parameters from iRacing HTML exports.
+Provides jQuery-like syntax for DOM traversal and manipulation.

 **Date-fns**: Date formatting and manipulation, used for displaying comparison timestamps.